menu

 Overview

 Uniondale is a tiny town located in the state of Indiana.
-With a population of 272 people and just one neighborhood, Uniondale is the 446th largest community in Indiana.
-Much of the housing stock in Uniondale was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 276 people and just one neighborhood, Uniondale is the 446th largest community in Indiana.
+Uniondale has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Occupations and Workforce

-When you are in Uniondale, you'll notice that it is more blue-collar than most other communities in America.
-51.43% of Uniondale’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Uniondale is a town of production and manufacturing workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Uniondale who work in healthcare (9.52%), office and administrative support (6.67%), and sales jobs (5.71%).
+Uniondale is a blue-collar town, with 54.69% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Uniondale is a town of production and manufacturing workers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Uniondale who work in sales jobs (10.94%), office and administrative support (7.81%), and maintenance occupations (6.25%).

 Setting & Lifestyle